jcarter10/Flask-OCR-Template/README.md

 ## Specifications:
 - Python Flask for a quick User-Interface.
-- Python-Tessarect for the OCR.
 - pdf2image to convert PDF files to image files needed for the OCR
 - Poppler is a requirment for pdf2image, it's a PDF rendering library for the xpdf-3.0 code base.
 You can download it locally, but for this case I added it as a folder for the library to point to.
 I'm not sure if it's system unique, but if it is then you'll have to download it locally and include it in the poppler folder.
 You can download the latest binary at --> https://blog.alivate.com.au/poppler-windows/.
+- Python-Tessarect for the OCR, YOU MUST download Python Tesseract on your local machcine and then edit the following line "pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'" in "ocr.py" to point to your tesseract.exe installation.

 ## How to run:
 - cd to the root of the project and download the requirements.txt file by typing 'pip install -r requirements.txt', this will download all the neccessary libraries.
 If you don't want to install them on your machine then create a virtual enviornment for python, start the enviornment, and then use the above command.
-- to start the project simply run "python api.py" (from project root folder).
+- to start the project simply run "python api.py" (from project root folder) which will start the flask application on http://localhost:3000.

 ## Input/Output:
 Input: